Catholic religious institutions, associations, and communities in Macau: Other institutions and associations

-The most active religious and lay people also gather in various Catholic movements, institutions, and associations.
-The oldest are the pious associations, which bring together lay people with a common devotion to a saint, invocation of Our Lady or invocation of Jesus, among which stand out the Confraria de Nosso Senhor Bom Jesus dos Passos, the Confraternity of Our Lady of the Rosary of the Mother of God and the Confraternity of Saint Anthony.
+The most active religious and laypeople also gather in various Catholic movements, institutions, and associations.
+The oldest are the pious associations, which bring together laypeople with a common devotion to a saint, invocation of Our Lady or invocation of Jesus, among which stand out the Confraria de Nosso Senhor Bom Jesus dos Passos, the Confraternity of Our Lady of the Rosary of the Mother of God and the Confraternity of Saint Anthony.
 These three confraternities are still active in 2020.
 In 2020, two secular institutes (the Secular Institute of Our Lady of the Annunciation and the Secular Institute of the Volunteers of Don Bosco), as well as the Prelature of the Holy Cross and Opus Dei, were carrying out apostolate and activities in Macau.
-The Focolare Movement, the Neocatechumenal Way, the Little Brothers and Sisters of Mary, Mother of God, the Serra Club, the Catholic Women's Association of Macau, the Legio Mariae Chinese Curia of Our Lady of Victories (Legion of Mary), the Perpetual Eucharistic Adoration Movement (PEAM) the Couples for Christ Association, the Macao Catholic Bible Association, the Macao Catholic Cultural Association, and the Macao Lay Catholics Association are some examples of Catholic institutions, movements, and associations that were still active in Macao in the year of 2020.
+The Focolare Movement, the Neocatechumenal Way, the Little Brothers and Sisters of Mary, Mother of God, the Serra Club, the Catholic Women's Association of Macau, the Legio Mariae Chinese Curia of Our Lady of Victories (Legion of Mary), the Perpetual Eucharistic Adoration Movement (PEAM) the Couples for Christ Association, the Macao Catholic Bible Association, the Macao Catholic Cultural Association, and the Macao Lay Catholics Association are some examples of Catholic institutions, movements, and associations that were still active in Macao in 2020.
 The numerous local Catholic schools, operated either by religious institutes or diocesan priests, are currently brought together and represented by the Association of Catholic Schools of Macau and the United Association of Catholic Schools of the Diocese of Macau.